adinabo/Astro-The-Tarot-Whisperer/README.md

 To start the game, the user will press the the Start Game button.

 1. **Click to Reveal:** Click on a card to unveil its mystical symbol.
 Each card holds a unique image representing a facet of the tarot's wisdom.
 Take your time to absorb the energy of each card as it is revealed.
-2. **Match the Symbols:** Once you've uncovered the symbol on one card, click on another to reveal its symbol as well.
-Pay close attention to the imagery and symbolism of each card, as finding matching pairs will unlock deeper insights.
+2. **Match the Symbols:** Click on another card to find its match.
+Use your memory to remember the positions of previously revealed cards.
-3. **Unlock the Mysteries:** As you uncover matching pairs of cards, their secrets will be revealed to you.
-Embrace the connections between the cards and let their wisdom guide you on your journey.
+3. **Find all Pairs:** Continue flipping cards and finding matching pairs until all cards are matched.
-4. **Unravel the Tarot:** Dive deeper into the mystical realm of the tarot by continuing to flip cards until all pairs are matched.
-Each match brings you closer to unraveling the mysteries of the tarot and unlocking its full potential.
+4. **Keep Track of Errors:** Each time you mismatch cards, the error counter will update, helping you track your progress.
-5. **Embrace the Journey:** Throughout your exploration of the tarot, remember to embrace the journey and trust in the wisdom of the cards.
-Let intuition be your guide as you navigate the intricate tapestry of symbols and meanings woven within the tarot deck.
+5. **Restart the Game:** Click the "Start Game" button to reset the game and start a new round.

 Each time the user matches the wrong cards, the error count will be updated to reflect the total number of errors.